yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 - The Java fields can accept values as Java system properties, including the use of pipe ("|") as a field separator.
 Refer to [Java Networking and Proxies](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html) for more details about the properties.

-- YBA follows community standards for setting proxy environment variables, where two environment variables are exported with lowercase and uppercase names.
+- YugabyteDB Anywhere follows community standards for setting proxy environment variables, where two environment variables are exported with lowercase and uppercase names.
 For example, if you enter "http://my.Proxy.host:8080" for **HTTP Proxy setting**, then two environment variables are exported as follows:

     ```sh
     HTTP_PROXY = http://my.Proxy.host:8080